theawesomecoder61/JSMeme/README.md

 # JSMeme
-An online meme creator written in Javascript.
+An online meme creator written in Javascript without watermarks.